pdeljanov/Symphonia/README.md

 # Sonata

-Sonata is a pure Rust audio decoding and media demuxing library supporting OGG, FLAC, MP3, and WAV.
+Sonata is a pure Rust audio decoding and media demuxing library supporting OGG, FLAC, Opus, MP3, and WAV.

 ## Features